jehontan/jehontan.github.io/index.md

 ---

 # Homepage of Je Hon Tan

+Engineer working on Unmanned Ground Vehicles at the [Defence Science and Technology Agency (DSTA)](https://www.dsta.gov.sg), Singapore.
+I currently am working on UGV for military applications and the roll-out of autonomous vehicles in Singapore.

-Robotics Engineer at [DSO National Laboratories](https://www.dso.org.sg/), Singapore.
+Previously Robotics Engineer at [DSO National Laboratories](https://www.dso.org.sg/), Singapore.
+I worked on robot autonomy, with a focus on motion planning for autonomous vehicles in unstructured environments.

 Alumni of the [George Woodruff School of Mechanical Engineering](http://www.me.gatech.edu/), [Georgia Institute of Technology](www.gatech.edu), where I did my BS and MS in Mechanical Engineering.

-I currently work on robot autonomy, with particular focus on motion planning for autonomous vehicles in unstructured environments.

-My professional interests are in the fields of controls, robotics/mechatronics, artificial intelligence.
+My professional interests are in the fields of controls, robotics/mechatronics, artificial intelligence and operations reasearch.

 Outside of work, I enjoy badminton, SCUBA diving, watching movies, playing video games and travelling.